What is UPSC Exam?

-Candidates preparing for the UPSC Exam 2023 must also go through the UPSC total marks and UPSC cut-off to have a better understanding of the level of the exam and set a target score for the upcoming prelims exam.
-UPSC Cut off marks are the minimum qualifying marks to be secured by the candidate to reserve a seat at each stage.
-UPSC Cutoff determines the final list of candidates selected for the post.
-Every year UPSC releases the official UPSC cut-off on their official website.
+Candidates preparing for the UPSC Exam 2023 must also go through the total marks and UPSC cut off to have a better understanding of the level of the exam and set a target score for the upcoming prelims exam.
+The cut off marks are the minimum qualifying marks to be secured by the candidate to reserve a seat at each stage.
+The UPSC Cutoff determines the final list of candidates selected for the post.
+Every year, Commission releases the official UPSC cut off on its official website which are tabulated below:

 UPSC Cut Off Marks 2019